Andamio Glossary

 Contributors

 Access Token Holders participating in Local States.
 Called "students" in Courses, "contributors" in Projects.
 Earn Credentials from Courses (used as prerequisites for Projects).
-In Projects, commit to tasks defined by Project Creators and earn rewards upon completion.
+In Projects, commit to tasks defined by Project Owners and earn rewards upon completion.

 Student